Sphen and Magic, the only same-sex couple at the aquarium, first grew close to each other in 2018.

 Sphen and Magic successfully hatched the egg in October 2018 and welcomed baby Sphengic—later renamed Lara—into their lives.
 Same-sex pairings are not uncommon among penguins, explained the aquarium spokesperson, adding that Sphen and Magic turned out to be amazing parents to their adoptive child Lara.
 "Penguins, including Gentoo Penguins, are among the many species in which male-male or female-female pairing occur frequently and we are fortunate to have our own male-male pair – Sphen and Magic – here at SEA LIFE Sydney Aquarium," she said.
 "Just like our other Gentoo parents, Sphen and Magic are attentive and incredibly caring and we feel privileged to have such an amazing duo in our colony."

-"Lara is now two years old and surprising us every day with how independent she is.
+"Lara is now two years old and surprises us every day with how independent she is.
 Despite still being relatively young, she attempted to take part in this year’s breeding season.
 She and her partner set up a nest and carefully watched over it but unfortunately weren’t successful in hatching an offspring," the spokeswoman added.
 "We look forward to seeing how she goes next year and whether she’ll give Sphen and Magic a little grand penguin chick."